-- Pupils at this school communicate with each other and with staff using - Pupils at this school use the Gmail system for all school emails. - Staff at this school use the Office 365/Oulook system for all school emails - Staff at this school use the email system provided by Microsoft Office 365 for all school emails.
-They never use a personal/private email account (or other messaging platform) to communicate with children or parents, or to colleagues when relating to school/child data, using a non-schooladministered system.
-Staff are permitted to use this email system to communicate with parents and organisations.

-Staff at this school use email to communicate with parents.
+- Pupils at this school communicate with each other and with staff using Microsoft Outlook and Microsoft365. - Staff at this school use the email system provided by Microsoft365 for all school emails.
+They never use a personal/private email account (or other messaging platform) to communicate with children or parents, or to colleagues when relating to school/child data, using a non-school-administered system.
+Staff are permitted to use this email system to communicate with each other, parents and other agencies. - Staff at this school use this email to communicate with parents.